 An intangible asset with an indefinite useful life is not amortized but assessed for impairment annually, or more frequently, when events or changes in circumstances occur indicating that it is more likely than not that the indefinite-lived asset is impaired.
 Impairment exists when the carrying amount exceeds its fair value.
-In testing for impairment, the Company has the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists.
-If it is determined that it is not more likely than not that an impairment exists, a quantitative impairment test is not necessary.
+In testing for impairment, the Company has the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists, a quantitative impairment test is not necessary.
 If the Company concludes otherwise, it is required to perform a quantitative impairment test.
 To the extent an impairment loss is recognized, the loss establishes the new cost basis of the asset that is amortized over the remaining useful life of that asset, if any.
 Subsequent reversal of impairment losses is not permitted.